-The Master of Professional Studies in Global Fashion Management is a 36-credit graduate program with an innovative curriculum and distinctive classroom locations at FIT in New York, the Institut Français de la Mode in Paris and Hong Kong Polytechnic University in Hong Kong.
+The Master of Professional Studies in Global Fashion Management is a 45-credit graduate program with an innovative curriculum and distinctive classroom locations at FIT in New York, the Institut Français de la Mode in Paris, Hong Kong Polytechnic University in Hong Kong, and Centro in Mexico City.

 Each city is a world center of a specific aspect of the fashion industry.
 An intensive ten-day seminar in each city explores that specialty:

-- New York: Digital technology, retail, finance, and entrepreneurship
+- New York: Digital technology, retail, management models, sustainability, and entrepreneurship

 - Paris: Historical and contemporary luxury industry